MeiKatz/pdfjs-docs/README.md

 ### 28: endPath (`n`)
 #### Operands
 *none*

-Finalize all current path operations and run pending actions.

 #### PDF Specification
 End the path object without filling or stroking it.
 This operator shall be a path-painting no-op, used primarily for  the side effect of changing the current clipping path.